Rules & Regulations 2022

 PHOTOGENIC: Judges’ choice of submitted photograph

-Contestants may not compete against themselves in any category.
-(See “open” category below.)
+Contestants may not compete against themselves in any category in the same routine style.

-Vocal entries are only eligible for top awards when more than 5 entries are registered in the competition.
+Vocal entries are only eligible for top awards when more than 5 entries in the vocal category are registered in the competition

 ACRO: a routine consisting of controlled acrobatic or rhythmic gymnastics movements involving balance and flexibility.
 The routine must maintain a level of choreographed movement such as bridging tricks and/or passes in a fluid style.
 The use of mats is allowed.
 Any entry containing more than 3 acro passes must be listed in this or the “open” category.